Dr Sarah Haynes is Subject lead for Media Production, Film Studies and Journalism.

 Isabella Emslie, Ivan Unwin, Sarah Haynes, Mike Stubbs and Dick Powell .
 NORTH FACE, MOVIOLA AT THE BLUECOAT GALLERY, LIVERPOOL

-The Storymaking Symposium was a one day Symposium organized in collaboration with the ICC (Institute of Cultural Capital) and supported by the MeCCSA Practice Network., Position: Conference organiser, URL: https://storymakingblog.wordpress.com/
+The Storymaking Symposium was a one day Symposium organized in collaboration with the ICC (Institute of Cultural Capital) and supported by the MeCCSA Practice Network., Conference organiser, https://storymakingblog.wordpress.com/.
+2017

-An approach to authoring / designing an online storytelling project, The Memory Store., Conference title: Storytelling and Place Symposium, Place/location of conference: The George Ewart Evans Centre for Storytelling, University of South Wales, Cardiff, Presentation type: Oral presentation
+An approach to authoring / designing an online storytelling project, The Memory Store., Storytelling and Place Symposium, The George Ewart Evans Centre for Storytelling, University of South Wales, Cardiff, Oral presentation.
+2017

-Title of presentation: The Memory Store, Building Reader Communities., Conference title: The writer as catalyst and collaborator, Creative Conversations, Place/location of conference: Greenwich University, Presentation type: Oral presentation
+The Memory Store, Building Reader Communities., The writer as catalyst and collaborator, Creative Conversations, Greenwich University, Oral presentation.
+2016

-Title of presentation: The Memory Store, Conference title: Mix Digital 03, Strand: The New Publishing: Multimodality and Participation, Place/location of conference: Bath Spa University, Presentation type: Oral presentation
+The Memory Store, Mix Digital 03, Strand: The New Publishing: Multimodality and Participation, Bath Spa University, Oral presentation.
+2015

-URL: http://www.tate.org.uk/whats-on/tate-liverpool/workshop/tate-exchange/memory-store, Institution: Tate Liverpool, Collaborator: Sarah Haynes - The Memory Store Workshop at Tate, Liverpool
+http://www.tate.org.uk/whats-on/tate-liverpool/workshop/tate-exchange/memory-store, Tate Liverpool, Sarah Haynes - The Memory Store Workshop at Tate, Liverpool.
+2017

 Membership of professional bodies: